ArtS/arts.github.com/_drafts/working-with-dropdownlist-in-aspnet-mvc.md

     ![Sign Up form][2]
 </p>

-Here are the bits and pieces we need for this task: a model to hold the user-entered data, a controller to handle user requests and a view that renders the "Sign Up" form.
-Let's take these pieces apart.
+The following bits and pieces are needed for this task:

+* a model to hold the user-entered data
+* a controller to handle user requests and
+* a view that renders the "Sign Up" form.

+Now let's dive right into details.

 ####Model
 {% highlight csharp %}